 December 2018: Facebook Ads Are Effective AKA I Try Lume Deodorant

 That lady with the orange dress and bad accent got me.
-I saw Lume Deodorant ads all over Facebook, on Instagram, even showing up on my own site (my ads are through a network and affected by content on the site as well as content the viewer was searching or reading before visiting).
+I saw Lume Deodorant ads all over Facebook, on Instagram, and even showing up on my site (my ads are through a network and affected by content on the site as well as content the viewer was searching or reading before visiting).

 I started with the unscented option… and I didn’t like it.
-It smelled like paste and I didn’t find it terribly effective.
-I started by rolling it on, but then learned to click up a regular amount of traditional deodorant product and use my finger to wipe off half of it and rub it into one pit, and then the other half for the second pit.
+It smelled like paste and I didn’t find it effective.
+I started by rolling it on but then learned to click up a regular amount of traditional deodorant product and use my finger to wipe off half of it and rub it into one pit, and then the other half for the second pit.

 I then switched to their original version.
 Their original version is scented lavender and clary sage and the scent is pretty strong.
-I’m not a big lavender fan, so I wasn’t expecting to like this.
+I’m not a big Lavender fan, so I wasn’t expecting to like this.
 The scent is about 75% gone after an hour, and what’s left isn’t super potent.
 Again, I found it more effective to rub it in with my fingers.
-The formula is creamy, absorbs nicely, leaves skin feeling soft and moisturized.
+The formula is creamy, absorbs nicely, and leaves sensitive skin feeling soft and moisturized.
 No irritation, even when applied to freshly shaved pits.